Stop limit orders can be used to limit losses or exit profitable trades, once the mark price reaches the specified limit price.

 - Once a stop limit order is fulfilled, the trader is a “market maker” if it is filled as a resting order on the book (since they are providing liquidity to the order book).
 Market makers do not incur any trading fees for adding liquidity.

 - If the stop limit order removes a resting order, then the trader is a "market taker".

 Stop Limit Order Example

 Suppose you go long on bitcoin with a position of 10,000 BTC-PERP contracts at a price of $10,000.
 You can use a stop limit order to protect your gains and limit your losses.
-For example, you can set a stop-limit sell order with a stop price of $9,900 and a limit price of $9,800.
+For example, you can set a stop-limit sell order with a trigger price of $9,900 and a limit price of $9,880.

-Once the price reaches $9,900, the limit order at $9,800 is placed onto the order book.
-Once the market price reaches $9,800, your limit order is executed and you exit the trade with a loss of $500.
+Once the mark price (=index price) reaches the trigger price of $9,900, the limit order at $9,880 is placed onto the order book.
+Once the mark price reaches the limit price of $9,880, the limit order is executed and you exit the trade with a loss of approximately $500.

 However, if the market moves higher once you enter a long, you can move the stop-limit sell order higher.
-Suppose the price increases to $10,500, then you can move your stop-limit sell order to $10,200.
+Suppose the price increases to $10,500, then you can move your stop-limit sell order higher so that the trigger price is $10,200 and limit price is $10,180.
 If the market moves higher, you can continue to move your stop limit order up.
-If the market turns downward, then you will exit the market at $10,200 and your profit will be $200.
+If the market turns downward and mark price touches $10,180, then you will exit the market at the limit price of $10,180 and your profit will be approximately $180.

 How to Use a Stop Limit Order